SeleneSoftware/selene-static-skeleton/README.md

 # Selene Static Builder

-A rather small static site builder built from Twig and MArkdown that isn't blog centric.
+A rather small static site builder built from Twig and Markdown that isn't blog centric.

 ## Getting Started